Jvives7/Jvives7/README.md

 - 👋 Hi, I’m @Jvives7
 - 👀 I’m interested in DSP, Control Systems and Electronics
 - 🌱 I’m currently learning Electrical Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on spatial audio
 - 📫 How to reach me ...

 <!---